RootUser3885/AutoLight/readme.txt

 This program is written to control neopixel LED strips by interfacing an ESP32 with WLED installed.
 Communication is via serial JSON.
 Docs on that protocol on WLEDs site.
+You might wonder why I didn't just modify the WLED source to add these features.
+The reason is because I want to be able to update WLED without having to merge my changes each time to make a custom build.
+This way I can use a bone stock install of WLED on an ESP32 and expect this to work independent of major changes to the WLED source, as long as serial JSON is supported this will work.

 I originally wrote this for a 2006 Pontiac GTO with a fun little cam and long tube headers.
 Fun car, 11/10 good time.